corricodes/Snake/README.md

 - 🔭 I’m currently working on **creating more projects using JavaScript to add to my porfolio.**

+- 📝 I’d like to improve this project by **making the game compatible with mobile devices.**

 - 👨‍💻 Here's the link to my portfolio [https://corricodes.netlify.app/](https://corricodes.netlify.app/)

 <h3 align="left">Languages and Tools used:</h3>